cmureadme/readme-layout/README.md

 # readme-layout
-Version Control and File Sharing test for "readme"
+Version Control and Multi-Editor sharing for layout of CMU KGB publication "readme"

+TODO: Enter (simple) instructions on exporting layout to PDFs

+TODO: Enter instructions on how to edit layout, or some shorthand Scribus tutorial

+TODO: Include best practices/guidelines